 The FASB issues ASUs to amend the authoritative literature in ASC.
 There have been a number of ASUs to date, including those above, that amend the original text of ASC.
-Management believes that those issued to date either (i) provide supplemental guidance, (ii) are technical corrections, (iii) are not applicable to the Company, or (iv) are not expected to have a material impact the Company's financial statements.
+Management believes that those issued to date either (i) provide supplemental guidance, (ii) are technical corrections, (iii) are not applicable to us or (iv) are not expected to have a significant impact our balance sheet.